Pangea, Varese and province civic network, BBS, article cover

 The closure of Pangea

-In addition, difficulties in raising funds led to the end of this adventure.
+Furthermore, difficulties in raising funds led to this adventure being put to an end.
 Towards the end of '99, Pangea closed its doors.

 Follow me on Instagram channel.
 Retro technology, Commodore, vintage audio, retro computers, experiments and tests.
 Retroprogramming, Basic.
 Commodore, IBM, Atari, Apple, Texas Instruments, Amstrad, MSX.